 1. Elasticity and scalability

 Cloud allows for improved scalability, giving organizations the ability to almost instantaneously add or take away resources on an as-needed basis or to match demand.
-Elasticity goes hand in hand with scalability and refers to the ability to quickly expand or decrease computer processing, memory, and storage resources to meet changing demands without concerning yourself with capacity planning.
+Elasticity goes hand in hand with scalability and refers to the ability to quickly expand or decrease computer processing, memory, and storage resources (data storage optimization) to meet changing demands without concerning yourself with cloud capacity planning.
 Elasticity enables scalability.

 Think about it this way: An influx of users can eat up a server’s resources.
 With traditional self-hosted hardware, requests would then be denied.
 But the cloud has a practically infinite set of resources.
 That means servers can scale up to handle the rush without a hitch.